 Graduands may proceed to their degrees at any of the University Congregations held in the Senate-House during the year.
 A list of upcoming ceremonies can be found below.
 But at the November and February Congregations graduands at Sidney may only proceed in absence.
 Those wishing to graduate in person should choose an alternative date.
 A graduand may each bring up to three guests to the Senate-House, and tickets should be requested on the booking form.
 It is sometimes possible to provide a small number of extra tickets, although this can only be confirmed a week before the ceremony.

-The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred "in the name of the Father, the Son and the Holy Spirit".
-Anyone who wishes this to be omitted should indicate their preference on the booking form.
+The degree ceremony incorporates the Christian Trinitarian formula, meaning that degrees are conferred 'in the name of the Father, the Son and the Holy Spirit'.
+This formula can be omitted, if requested on the booking form.
 A further alternative is to request that a simpler formula, in nomine Dei, 'in the name of God', be used instead.
 The ceremony also includes a brief period of kneeling.
-Those who do not wish to kneel for medical or religious reasons may opt out on the form.
+Those who do not wish to kneel, for medical or religious reasons, may opt out on the booking form.

 Please note that there are strict University Regulations concerning correct dress at graduation.
 The Regulations cover both formal academical dress (gowns and hoods) and the clothing which is deemed suitable to wear with it.

 Cambridge graduates (of any degree) should wear the hood and gown of the highest Cambridge degree that they already hold.
 The relevant Cambridge degrees in descending order of seniority are: PhD; MChir; MA; LLM; MSc; MLitt; MRes; MPhil; MusM; MMath; MASt; MEng; MBA; MFin; MEd; MSci; MSt; MB; BChir; VetM.B; MusB; BA; BEd; and BTh.

 Non-academical dress is formal in nature, black and white only, and strictly interpreted.
 Please consult the Dress Regulations and the Academic Dress Flowchart for further details on required academical dress, on outfitters for academical dress hire, and essential guidance on appropriate non-academical dress.